DexterCosmos/business_loan_db/business_requirement.md

-Business Requirement list for the project
+Business Requirement list for the project:

 1. Understand how companies use their loans across activities.